thestippe/thestippe.github.io/_drafts/statistics/bayes_intro.md

 Bayesian statistics as the only meaningful way to do statistical inference.
 As previously anticipated, according to them, the prior should have encoded all the available information together with any personal consideration of the researcher.
-In this way, the posterior probability distribution $P(\theta | X)$ can be interpreted as the updated version of the researcher's beliefs once the observed data $X$ has been taken into account by a perfectly rational person.
+In this way, the posterior probability distribution $p(\theta | x)$ can be interpreted as the updated version of the researcher's beliefs once the observed data $x$ has been taken into account by a perfectly rational person.
 This philosophy has been rejected by the majority of the statisticians, as they considered this "subjective" probability meaningless.